kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

 ### App

-The `App` object defines two more methods in order to handle obstacle-related actions.
-Here, I will use mouse events to add and remove obstacle on the grid attached to the `App`.
-As mentionned in the [first post of this serie][2], the logic will be held by the `App::run` method.
+The `App` object defines two *methods* in order to handle obstacle-related actions : `App::addObstacles` and App::`App::removeObstacles`.
+Both methods will be called in the `App::run` method (see implementation below).

-Below, an extract of the implementation of `App::run` (more details [here][3]).
-Keep in mind that the `App::run` method will add obstacles on the right-click and remove obstacle on the left-click.

 {% highlight c++ %}
 void App::run()